Azure/communication-ui-library-android/azure-communication-ui/demo-app/README.md

 ### Run Sample

 1. Open azure-communication-ui folder in Android Studio
-2. Select azure-communication-ui-demo-app as a build configuration
+2. Select demo-app as a build configuration
 3. (Optional) for your convinience you may configure default values for the app.
 Create `local.properties` file in the `/azure-communication-ui` directory:
     - `TOKEN_FUNCTION_URL`="..."  # the URL to request Azure Communication Services token
     - `ACS_TOKEN`="..."           # Azure Communication Services token